-Intercept: A keyword ability, written as "Pay X Force → Intercept," that means "If a unit is attacking one of your units in the same arena as this unit, it now attacks this unit instead."
+Intercept: A keyword ability, written as "Pay X Force → Intercept," that means "If a unit is attacking one of your other units in the same arena as this unit, it now attacks this unit instead."
 You can play a unit's Intercept ability any time one of your other units in the same arena is attacked.
 If the attacking unit can't attack the unit with Intercept, though, you can't use its Intercept for that attack.
 You can still pay the Force, but the defending unit won't change.

 Ion Cannon: A keyword ability, written as "Ion Cannon X," that means "This unit may attack a unit in the Space arena instead of a unit in the Ground arena, using X power plus any other effects."
-When a unit (in the Ground arena) with the Ion Cannon ability attacks, you choose whether to use Ion Cannon or to make a normal attack.
+When a unit (in the Ground arena) with the Ion Cannon ability attacks, you choose whether to use Ion Cannon or make a normal attack.
 If you use Ion Cannon, the unit can't attack units in the Ground arena.
 The X (in "Ion Cannon X") replaces the power printed on the card (and any other power bonuses from cards stacked with it).
-Anything that has changed the unit's power also changes the X.
+Anything that has changed the unit's power also changes the X. Since Ion Cannon counts as an attack, any bonuses like Critical Hit or Accuracy still apply.